 Conflicts of laws

-With regard to determining the applicable law, the law governing succession to movables is generally that of the testator's domicile and the law governing succession to immovables, typically the jurisdiction where the property is located.
+With regard to determining the applicable law, the law governing succession on movables is generally that of the testator's domicile, and the law governing succession to immovables typically the jurisdiction where the property is located.
 Formal validity, which includes such matters as execution requirements for a will, is determined by conflicts of law principles (and in respect of succession to movables is also generally that of the testator's domicile at date of death and in respect of succession to immovables is typically the jurisdiction where the property is located), and in several provinces has been expanded by statute.

 Probate or equivalent court process

 The common law principle of testamentary freedom is the general rule in Canadian succession law, as modified by contract or legislation.
-After the testator's death, a will is typically submitted to probate or equivalent court process, whereby it is validated and the executors' appointment as legal representatives confirmed.
+After the testator's death, a will is typically submitted to probate or equivalent court process, whereby it is validated and the executors' appointment as legal representatives is confirmed.
 In this process, the will and supporting documents, which may include a detailed asset listing, become public.
-The legal test for when a court file may be sealed was analysed in Toronto Star Newspapers Ltd. v.
-Sherman Estate,5 where the estate trustees unsuccessfully argued that the court files should be sealed to protect the privacy and dignity of the victims of violence.
-The Supreme Court of Canada granted leave to appeal, which may provide new considerations for when probate applications may remain private.
+In a recent decision,5 the Supreme Court of Canada confirmed Canada's fundamental principle of open court proceedings and upheld the appellant court's decision lifting a sealing order to probate files, the estate trustees having unsuccessfully argued that the court files should be sealed to protect the privacy and dignity of the victims of violence.

 Probate fees are typically levied in the form of a flat fee, or tax based on a percentage of estate assets (e.g., approximately 1.5 per cent in Ontario).
-In some provinces, in particular those with a high rate structure to probate a will, the option of creating a second, non-probate will that governs private company shares and other assets that do not require a court grant of probate to administer is often used to minimise probate fees and tax.
-A Quebec notarial will need not be submitted to probate in that province.
+In some provinces, in particular those with a high-rate structure to probate a will, the option of creating a second, non-probate will that governs private company shares and other assets that do not require a court grant of probate to administer is often used to minimise probate fees and tax.
+A Quebec notarial will will not need to be submitted to probate in that province.
 Manitoba abolished probate fees effective 1 July 2020 as well as provincial sales tax on the preparation of wills.

 Once probate has been granted, the resulting certificate, grant or other like document is used by the personal representative to deal with third-party institutions and entities in the process of transferring title to the personal representative and gathering in the assets.